sympy/SymPEPs/SymPEP-0001.md

 - From a discussion in the mailing list, an issue or PR, someone might suggest a SymPEP being needed.
-- If discussion did not start on the mailing list, then move to the mailing list (with cross-reference links) to gage whether a SymPEP is appropriate to pursue.
+- If discussion did not start on the mailing list, then move to the mailing list (with cross-reference links) to gauge whether a SymPEP is appropriate to pursue.
 - If it seems appropriate, make a draft pull request with your SymPEP.
 When your draft is ready for a review, request a number assignment on the pull request.